Elder Academics & Course Descriptions

 • Business

-Accounting-Grades: 10, 11, 12
+ACCOUNTING- Grades 11, 12

 Students learn the basics of financial accounting for proprietorships and corporations by preparing journals, ledgers, worksheets, and financial statements.
 This course is available for college credit.
+This is a College Credit Plus course.
+Students and their parents must complete the applicable paperwork through the credit granting institution and the state to earn the college credit.

-Personal Finance-Grades: 10, 11, 12
+PERSONAL FINANCE - Grades 10, 11, 12

 The goal of this course is to help students build a foundation of personal finance skills for success in their personal lives and for the business world.
 This course follows the Dave Ramsey Financial Peace curriculum.